devscanr/resume-checklist/README.md

-# Checklists for job seekers: resumes and social profiles
+# Checklists for IT job seekers: resumes and social profiles

 *Aligned with the reality of the IT labor market in 2025.*

-As engineers speaking to fellow engineers, our goal isn't just to tell you what to do — it's to explain why certain actions matter when crafting your CV and preparing for a job search.
+As engineers speaking to fellow engineers, our goal isn't just to show you the steps you can do.
+We'd like to explain WHY certain actions matter when crafting your CV and preparing for a job search.
 Below, you'll find a guidance on how to structure your resume and optimize your profiles on career and professional networks such as LinkedIn and GitHub.

 Don’t stop after reading — put these insights into practice.
 Fork this repository and create a TODO issue with a predefined list of actions to optimize your profiles:

 <img src="/assets/todo-issue.png" style="max-width: 700px"/>

-By completing these steps, you'll elevate yourself into the top 5% of job-seeker candidates.
-Once you're done, recruiters will start approaching you, sparing you the effort of applying for jobs manually.
+By following these simple steps, your profiles and resumes will make a much stronger impression on recruiters and employers.

 ## List of Content